edgedelta/docs/docs/appendices/azure-serverless-monitoring.md

     jetstack/cert-manager
 ```

-11. With the DNS entry you configured earlier, update the host values in edgedelta-ingress resource, as defined in [ed-appinsights-trace-processor.yaml](https://raw.githubusercontent.com/edgedelta/docs/master/docs/appendices/ed-appinsights-trace-processor.yaml).
+11. With the DNS entry you configured earlier, update the host values in the edgedelta-ingress resource, as defined in [ed-appinsights-trace-processor.yaml](https://raw.githubusercontent.com/edgedelta/docs/master/docs/appendices/ed-appinsights-trace-processor.yaml).

-12. Create the edgedelta http recorder and agent:
+12. Create the Edge Delta http recorder and agent:

 ```text
 kubectl apply -f ed-appinsights-trace-processor.yaml`